turingschool/curriculum/tutorials/capybara/capybara_with_rack_test.markdown

 page.should have_selector("h2#article_title", :text => article.title)
 ```

 This can be a great tool when you're validating the functionality of a form.
-Visit the form, fill it out, submit it, then verify that the resulting page has the text you entered in an H2 tag.
+Visit the form, fill it in, submit it, then verify that the resulting page has the text you entered in an H2 tag.

 Be cautious when you're using `have_selector`, though.
 It's easy to write tests that become brittle by tying them too closely to the details of the HTML design.
 Think about "Should this test break if X tag is changed?"
-If the SEO expert decides to change the article title to an H1, should that break your tests?
+If your SEO expert decides to change the article title to an H1, should that break your tests?
 There's no blanket answer, you have to decide what makes sense for your application.

 #### Other Matchers